skategui/babylonhealthtest/README.md

 A screen with a list of clickable posts with at least the post title

-A detail screen for the selected post with at least the follow:
+A detail screen for the selected post with at least the following:
 - Post title
 - Post body
 - Author name